KSchlagowski/BudgetApp/README.md

 Progress is visible on my profile in BudgetAppBoard - Github Project.

+To run this project go to /BudgetApp and execute 'dotnet run' command.

 For now only Polish version of console messages is avaible, but English one is coming soon.